Magenschleimhautentzündung bei Katzen

 If inflammation of the gastric mucosa occurs for the first time, it is initially assumed that it is acute gastritis.
 With the right treatment and a bit of luck, it will pass as quickly as it came.
 However, if treatment is not given, for example because the disease is not diagnosed, acute gastritis can quickly turn into chronic, i.e. permanent, gastritis.
 In principle, both forms of inflammation of the gastric mucosa can be treated - but the less severe the disease, the less treatment is usually required.

 Acute and chronic gastritis also differ in terms of symptoms.
 In the acute form, the symptoms are initially limited to immediate physical reactions, specifically vomiting and diarrhea.
-If your cat suffers from acute gastritis, it will mainly vomit leftover food and bile.
+If your cat suffers from acute gastritis, it will vomit mostly leftover food and bile.
 This is usually considered a mild form of the disease.
 In the chronic form, however, there are noticeable changes in the cat's behavior and personality.
 Loss of appetite, weight loss, fatigue and pain usually indicate that the disease is more advanced or is lasting longer.
 When vomiting, mucus and blood are added.
 The more symptoms there are, the more severe the inflammation is.

-Especially in the early stages, it is difficult to clearly identify the gastritis as such.
+Especially in the early stages, it is difficult to clearly identify gastritis as such.
 After all, the most prominent symptoms such as vomiting and diarrhea also occur in Gastrointestinal infections and other digestive problems.
 A medical examination can shed light on this and provide more clarity than the owner's naked eye.

 What causes gastritis in cats?